10k+ plays bonus short story: Beck

 It was impossible not to react.
 His parents shouted and Beck threw his hands out in a sea of golden light.
 The thing shrieked again, spilling vitriol.
 This was a different feeling than any other ghost he had ever laid eyes upon.

 Then it was gone and Beck was breathing hard, sprawled on the ground.
 His throat hurt, bruise forming already in the form of hands.
-He stared at the ceiling, still washed out in color, mind racing to figure out what it was that’d happened.
+He stared at the ceiling, still washed out in color, mind racing to figure out what had happened.
 His fingers dug into the hard wood to ground himself.
 Mr. Temple did not look at him.

 “Have you ever heard the phrase ‘beauty is just the beginning of terror’?’”
 Mr. Temple asked, with no expectation of an answer.
 His own magic seeped a bitter blue as it encased the whole room.
 The dead hissed, stumbling, still intact.
 “If a soul once made of beauty can become this, it’d be better for the soul to be destroyed without hope to return.”